INESCTEC/interoperable-recommender-tso/README.md

 > [!WARNING]
 > The following instructions assume that the database is already initialized and the database migrations are already applied.
 If not, please refer to the [Initial setup](#initial-setup) section.

+#### Scheduled Tasks

+The `Interoperable Recommender` has two main types of scheduled tasks.

+1. Data acquistion task: Retrieve TSO adta from ENTSO-E TP platform
+2. Recommender execution task: Create national level recommendations (recommendations output stored in `energy_app/files/operational`)

+If you're using a Linux server, you can quickly import the scheduled tasks by updating your `crontab` with the information available on the directory `cron/project_crontab` of this project.

 #### Data acquisition tasks:

 To launch the data acquisition pipeline, execute the `main_data_acquisition.py` script from the `energy_app` container: